- Operations Bureau

 The Dive team consists of thirteen divers and four shore support personnel.
 The divers train year round in various environments.
 The divers are trained in boat operations, swift water rescue, surface ice rescue, sub-surface ice diving, night-diving operations, and can dive to 100 feet.
 On average, the dive team responds to two dozen calls per year and is on call for rescue or recovery operations at all times.
 Most Diver’s hold certifications in master open water, rescue, public safety, ice, night, full face, dry suit, and diver emergency medical provider.
 The team trains monthly and continues to gain experience in various dive-related topics.

 The SONAR Team is a sophisticated scientific team, which consists of nine members who operate a dedicated vessel with side-scan SONAR equipped via a tow cable.
 The team utilizes the equipment to conduct underwater searches at depths too deep for divers.
-The searches range from victims of drowning, sunken vessels, and lost equipment.
+The searches include looking for victims of drowning, sunken vessels, and lost equipment.

 The SONAR Team trains year round in all conditions in order to better prepare for responses in the many seasons of North Idaho, and the region.
 They specifically train in search patterns, GPS positioning, boat operations, ROV manipulation, underwater topography, and triangulation of witness accounts on the water.